Functional bodybuilding is all the rage right now.

 Beginner clients do not need a lot of variety.
 They will improve just by repeating a movement over and over.
 However, with more advanced clients, you will need to vary the exercises more regularly to elicit results.

-A client’s capabilities determine the type of exercises in their program.
+A client’s capabilities determine the type of exercises in their workout.
 In our coaching education, we teach coaches to progress clients along the strength continuum moving from motor control to strength endurance to maximal contractions.

 With this in mind, beginner clients should first do simple exercises at a higher volume and lower intensity, such as 12-15 reps of a goblet squat.As they progress, move to more complex exercises at a lower volume and higher intensity, such as 5-6 reps of a front squat.
 Choose exercises that your clients can express and that will get them results.